taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 Developmental Test 01 [DT-01] assessed the performance of the avionics system prototype by turning the system on at the base of a standard 3-meter staricase and taking the system to the top of the stairscase.
 After briefly pausing at the top, the system prototype decended 1.5-meters down the staircase and puased briefly before returning the the starting position at the bottom of the staircase. <a href="Verification/verification.md"> Full data set with accelerometer graphs availaable here. </a>

+DT-01 verified data acquisition performance, timestamping, data storage, and continuous operation.
+DT-01 achieved an average sampling frequency of 66.7 Hz with a 15 ms sample interval.

 <table>
   <tr>
     <!-- Graph -->